 Zoe is excited to announce she will be reprising her role in Meth, which won a finalist slot in 3Girls Theatre Company's Salon Series and will be a part of the 2020 New Works Festival, now rescheduled for next year.
 She has also been cast in The Dragon Theatre's production of Caught by Obie-winning playwright Christopher Chen.
 Due to current shelter-in-place recommendations, this production has been pushed to 2021.

-Zoe is thrilled to have recently finished shooting a national true-crime television show, scheduled to air in 2021.
-You can also now see Zoe in ads for Honeylove Shapewear, and Facebook Messenger Rooms.
-Zoe is now preparing to shoot After the Tone, a new film by Francina Morel.
+Zoe is thrilled to have finished shooting a national true-crime television show, scheduled to air in 2021.
+You can now see Zoe in ads for Honeylove Shapewear, and Facebook Messenger Rooms.
+Zoe's latest film, After the Tone, directed by Francina Morel, is now in post-production.

 Zoe Chien holds a BFA in Theater from NYU's Tisch School of the Arts, where she trained at The Lee Strasberg Theater and Film Institute, Playwrights Horizons Theater School, and the Stonestreet Studios for Television and Film.